VIRGINIA DMME Gas & Oil industry awards

 The Department of Mines, Minerals and Energy's (DMME), Division of Gas and Oil (DGO) in partnership with the Virginia Oil and Gas Association (VOGA) recognize outstanding achievements by members of the gas and oil industry in Virginia.
 The gas and oil industry operates safely, and in an environmentally conscientious manner and performs activities in a very professional manner.
 The awards are to recognize entities within the industry for their efforts throughout the Commonwealth of Virginia.
 The awards will be presented during the October VOGA meeting in Abingdon, VA.

-How to Enter: Entries must be submitted to the Division of Gas and Oil (DGO) by May 17, 2019.
+How to Enter: Entries must be submitted to the Division of Gas and Oil (DGO) in May of each year.
 Click here to access the nomination form.
 Completed forms should be emailed to firstname.lastname@example.org.

 Operator of the Year

 You will never find complacency at CNX Resources.
 While it has been an operator in Virginia for more than 30 years, the company continuously evaluates its processes with a goal of always making things better.
 It is an ever-evolving business model and the operational culture keeps up with the pace seamlessly.
 Gathering and using data and successfully overcoming challenges has increased production and reduced operational costs while keeping the safety of its workers and the protection of the environment a priority.
 The new emphasis on data guided decisions in 2018 required CNX to undertake significant changes that proved challenging at times, but that led to these significant improvements.
 CNX’s willingness and ability to adapt and overcome has given it the reputation in Virginia of a prudent and astute operator.
 Your 2018 Operator of the year is CNX Resources.